betsybersson/fabPrediction/README.md

 # fabPrediction

-An **R** package for onstructing frequentist prediction regions using indirect information.
+An **R** package for constructing frequentist prediction regions using indirect information.

 ## References